Timeline of aging research: Ancient

+19th century to WWII

 From the end of the 19th century, systematic scientific and technical studies began on the processes of slowing down aging and possible rejuvenation.
 The period of world history between the two world wars is a very complicated, difficult and ambiguous time of world history.
 In many spheres of life, there were ideas that were radical-bold, but not always intelligent, ethical and moral from the point of view of modern knowledge, foundations and norms.
 This also affected the aging research, the spirit of which corresponded to the spirit of that time: attempting bold experiments, often on people, intensively implementing in practice treatments that we may now consider ridiculous.
 Those attempts had both bad and good consequences.
 But those researches were already scientific.
 As it often happens in science, it is often difficult to establish priority considering, who was the first person beginning to use one or another approach.
 Usually the first experiments are done by enthusiasts and have doubtful positive effects.
 Some researchers work in parallel.
 Then at some moment the persons emerge who developed the approaches and made them public.